 Have you ever over done it during a training session, or felt a little sore riding again after taking a break?
-Now add a rider to that equation and you can see why any horse be it a happy hacker or a top performance horse would benefit from regular physical therapy sessions.
-In addition horses have to compensate for their riders imbalances - how many lop-sided riders have you seen, and are you more supple on one side?
+Horses are no different, their bodies respond in the same way as ours to over exertion and trauma.
+Therefore any horse be it a happy hacker or a top performance horse would benefit from regular physical therapy sessions.
+In addition horses have to compensate for their riders imbalances, the little strains and injuries we pick up during day-to-day life all contribute to us becoming a little imbalanced, which over time can become quite profound but we do not notice until we experience pain or a conscious loss of mobility, the horse is compensating well before we are aware.
 Furthermore, farriery, saddle fit and dentistry all have an effect on how a horse carries itself and can result in physical compensations when things are not quite right.

 Horses can’t talk to us in words but through their behaviour they can let us know something is wrong, it is up to us as their care givers to recognise these signs and take steps to alleviate any pain or discomfort.